Yes, Race Matters In Voice Acting. Here’s Why.

 It’s just a correction, a late one, but a correction nonetheless.
 And the white voice actors who resign, do so, because they now understand that.

 (also, the Black voice actors or voice actors of color who then take on the roles, are usually talented and seasoned voice actors.
-Roles aren’t just being given to Black actors because they’re Black.
+Roles aren’t being given to some random voice actor of color just because of their race.
 You realize they have to be good too, right?
 Ugh.)

 You’re a kid on Christmas morning and Santa left you twelve gifts.
-But, he accidentally gave you 6 of someone else’s gifts (for some reason Santa is inept in this analogy, but stay with me, I’m trying)
+But, among those 12 gifts, 5 were someone else’s gifts that Santa left you by accident. (for some reason Santa is extremely incompetent in this story, but stay with me, I’m trying)

-Sure, you already opened and played with the gifts that weren’t yours, but now that you know they belong to someone else, would it be an unreasonable ask of you to return them to the rightful recipient?
+So sure, you already opened and played with the gifts that weren’t yours, but now that you know some of them belonged to someone else, would it be an unreasonable ask of you to return them to the rightful recipient?
+You’d still have 7 gifts.
+That’s still more than the other kid would get.

-(Probably, if you were a toddler, but that’s kind of how a lot of you sound when you complain about white voice actors choosing to stop voicing characters of color because they’ve realized how many audition opportunities they have, compared to their colleagues.)
+(If you were a toddler, that might seem like a big ask, but that’s kind of how a lot of you sound when you complain about white voice actors choosing to stop voicing characters of color because they’ve realized how many audition opportunities they have, compared to their Black colleagues.)

 I think… Cree Summer has voiced some white girl cartoon characters in the past, but she’s biracial, so she’s half entitled to those roles.

-Black voice actresses very rarely get the opportunity to voice white characters.
+Black female voice actors very rarely get the opportunity to voice white characters.
 It very rarely happens.
 But for years, white voice actors have been voicing characters of color.

 Egregious case in point: one of my FAVORITE animated films, “The Prince of Egypt” had some of the most stunning designs of gorgeous brown skinned people.